Local & Regional Sustainability Partners

 The Tompkins County Energy Task Force (ETF) provides guidance to the Tompkins County Department of Planning and Sustainability and Legislature on energy, climate change, and energy-related economic development.
 Members of the Campus Sustainability Office serve on this Task Force.

 Sustainable Tompkins is a citizen-based coalition working towards a more sustainable regional community.
-Projects focus on local carbon offsets, energy efficiency, climate protection, green purchasing, sustainable community development, green collar jobs, sustainable enterprise, greening heath care, and economic/ecological justice.
+Projects focus on local carbon offsets, energy efficiency, climate protection, green purchasing, sustainable community development, green-collar jobs, sustainable enterprise, greening health care, and economic/ecological justice.
+Sustainable Tompkins supports a critical carbon offsets program for the Cornell community.

 Cornell was a founding member of the Tompkins County Climate Protection Initiative (TCCPI) , an award-winning climate action and clean energy coalition in the Ithaca, NY area made up of community leaders from the education, business, local government, nonprofit, and youth sectors.

-Cornell and our community's local bus service provider, TCAT’s transports 1,000s of people to and from Cornell University, Ithaca College, Tompkins Cortland Community College as well as retail, entertainment, commercial, residential and professional centers.
+Cornell and our community's local bus service provider, the Tompkins Consolidated Area Transit or TCAT, transports 1,000s of people to and from Cornell University, Ithaca College, Tompkins Cortland Community College as well as across the region to retail, entertainment, commercial, residential and professional centers.

 Higher Education Partners